matthewbeta/breadwanker.com/posts/wtf-bakers-percentages.md

 TTFN.

-[^caveat]: This is usually with the caveat that the bread will likely be denser, as less hydration means it loses the ability to rise as much.
+*This is usually with the caveat that the bread will likely be denser, as less hydration means it loses the ability to rise as much.